 Now back in his native Brazil with Botafogo, the right-back’s passion both on and off the pitch made him a cult hero at United where he is still held in high regard by supporters.

 The other half of the Sunshine Kids, Fabio came to Old Trafford with his twin brother.

 Whilst there was probably no shortage of Football Manager saves that had the two as world-beating full-backs on either side of the defence, Fabio was unable to establish a regular place in the United starting XI and was hampered by injury.

-He now plays for Nantes in France after stints with Cardiff and Middlesbrough.
+He now plays for Gremio in Brazil after stints with Cardiff, Middlesbrough and Nantes.

 Norwegian Daehli moved to Manchester United as a youth player in February 2011.

 In the summer of 2012, he was fast-tracked from the under-18s to the reserve side.
 A midfielder, he impressed over the course of the season, winning the club’s Young Player of the Year award.

 Then-manager of Molde, Ole Gunnar Solskjaer liked what he saw and Daehli moved back to Norway to join Solskjaer’s team as a senior player at just 18 years old.

 He followed Solskjaer to Cardiff in 2014 but failed to impress after his manager was sacked and left for Freiburg in January 2015.
 Nowadays he turns out for Bundesliga II side FC Nurnberg.

 Not sure what happened to this guy, anyone know?